-Trump visits mass shooting victims at Ohio hospital amid protests
+Trump visits shooting victims in Dayton as protesters shout, 'Do something!'

 In Iowa, Democratic presidential front-runner Joe Biden planned to say in a campaign speech, “We have a president with a toxic tongue who has publicly and unapologetically embraced a political strategy of hate, racism, and division.”

 In a sign of higher tensions after the shootings, a motorcycle backfiring on Tuesday night in New York’s Times Square sent crowds running for fear of another gun attack.
-“People are obviously very frightened,” New York Governor Andrew Cuomo told CNN.

-Authorities in Texas have said they are investigating Saturday’s shooting spree in the predominantly Hispanic west Texas border city of El Paso as a hate crime and an act of domestic terrorism.
-They cited a racist manifesto posted online shortly before the shooting, which they attributed to the suspect.

 Trump, in his televised White House speech on Monday, condemned “sinister ideologies” and hate.
 His supporters say Democrats unfairly blame him for the behavior of criminals.